 To address this post-industrial legacy it is essential that the Council provides clear guidance to potential developers, setting a clear vision for the area and establishing development principles to guide opportunities.
-This Framework will set out that context and ensure requirements are set to guide preparation of master plans.
+This master plan highlights the key development issues and illustrates the landscape / urban design approaches that should be adopted to ensure the Barrhead North area is a desirable place to live and work.
+It also sets out where key development issues may need further studies to inform the development process.

 The development of Barrhead North is an essential element of the future growth of Barrhead and will complement the regeneration of the town centre and future growth within the residential green belt release at Barrhead South.
 It will provide an effective employment and residential land supply for many years into the future in a planned and controlled manner and will stimulate growth within this area creating a desirable location to live and work.
-The Council has a clear strategy to enable the delivery of development in the area and recognises that financial viability will be critical to development actually taking place on site.
+The Council has a clear strategy to enable the delivery of development in the area and recognises that financial viability will be critical to achieving a successful development.

-This development framework will set the context for the master plans to be initiated, setting out the Council's objectives for the area and individual sites.
-Where planning obligations are required these will be identified as soon as possible through the master plan process, in line with Scottish Government Circular 3/2012.
+Where planning obligations are required these will be identified as soon as possible through the development process, in line with Scottish Government Circular 3/2012.
 By the nature of the challenges and the ownerships involved, this has been a partnership based collaborative approach.
-To be successful, the delivery will require the on-going co-operation from all the development parties and the Council together with an agreed and shared approach to community engagement, the management of risk, and a well managed reporting process.
+To be successful, the delivery will require the on-going cooperation from all the development parties and the Council together with an agreed and shared approach to community engagement, the management of risk, and a well managed reporting process.

 Together the sites offer the potential to create a vibrant community with employment and residential opportunities within accessible and desirable locations.
-The desired outcome is for the framework to be the basis of detailed master plans that will deliver a mix of house types and tenures that meet the diverse needs of the growing East Renfrewshire population and effective employment land that is attractive to investors.
+The desired outcome is for the master plan area to deliver a mix of house types and tenures that meet the diverse needs of the growing East Renfrewshire population and effective employment land that is attractive to investors.
 It will integrate development with existing communities providing attractive new homes, economic growth opportunities and amenities.